Disco Elysium: Gameplay

 Disco Elysium is a role-playing video game that features an open world and dialogue-heavy gameplay mechanics.
 The game is presented in an isometric perspective in which the player character is controlled.
 The player takes the role of a detective, who suffers from alcohol and drug-induced amnesia, on a murder case.
-The player can move the detective about the current screen to interact with non-player characters (NPC) and highlighted objects or move onto other screens.
-Early in the game they gain a partner, Kim Kitsuragi, another detective who acts as the protagonist's voice of professionalism and who may be able to offer advice or support in certain dialogue options.
-Other NPCs may be influenced to become temporary companions that join the group and provide similar support.
+The player can move the detective about the screen to interact with non-player characters (NPC) and highlighted objects or move onto other screens.
+Early in the game, the player gains a partner, Kim Kitsuragi, another detective who acts as the protagonist's voice of professionalism and who offers advice or support in certain dialogue options.

-The gameplay features no combat in the traditional sense; instead, it is handled through skill checks and dialogue trees.
-There are four primary abilities in the game: Intellect, Psyche, Physique, and Motorics.
-Each ability has six distinct secondary skills for a total of 24.
-The player improves these skills through skill points earned from leveling up.
-The choice of clothing that the player equips on the player-character can impart both positive and negative effects on certain skills.
+The gameplay features no combat in the traditional sense; instead, combat is handled through skill checks and dialogue trees.
+There are four primary attributes in the game: Intellect, Psyche, Physique, and Motorics.
+Each attribute has six distinct secondary skills for a total of 24, which the player can improve through skill points earned from levelling up.
 Upgrading these skills helps the player character pass skill checks, based on a random dice roll, but potentially result in negative effects and character quirks, discouraging minmaxing.
 For instance, a player character with high Drama may be able to detect and fabricate lies effectively, but may also become prone to hysterics and paranoia.
-Likewise, high Electrochemistry shields the player character from the negative effects of drugs and provides knowledge on them, but may also lead to substance abuse and other self-destructive behaviors.
+Likewise, high Electrochemistry shields the player character from the negative effects of drugs and provides knowledge on them, but may also lead to substance abuse and other self-destructive, self-gratifying behaviours.
+The choice of clothing that the player equips on the player-character can also impart both positive and negative effects on certain skills.